devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 Sooner or later you will face situation where number of kubeconfigs, namespaces and context in general will grow.
 To make things easier you need to find a way for switching between them efficiently.
 Very often kubectx and kubens seems to be good option, those are basically bash scripts that allows listing and selecting kubeconfig context and namespace respectively.
 The problem with those tools is that they are applying changes to kubeconfig files directly.
 While changing namespace seems to be pretty safe knowing that in most cases namespace represents context of some particular application or workspace, so performing some action on one namespace will probably have no sense on other.
 With context, things become a bit more tricky, you would often have similar applications in same parts of different clusters.
 Now, taking into consideration that you can use same kubeconfig in different scripts or even terminals I would prefer to do it differently.

 To allow using cluster context per runtime, it would be the best to utilize *KUBECONFIG* env variable that is already used by almost all kubernetes tools and libraries.
 This way it can be set per terminal and it should not interfere with other processes.
 This approach forces to use kubeconfig per context or even namespace.
-Having kubconfig per each context-namespace variation would be painfull, so I think reasonable compromise is to have kubeconfig per context and change namespaces with kubens.
+Having kubeconfig per each context-namespace variation would be painful, so I think reasonable compromise is to have kubeconfig per context and change namespaces with kubens.
 To avoid your scripts being switched into other namespace you can always create specific kubeconfig for this particular automation case and use it only within one script.

 Even when limiting number of kubeconfig files available, writing their names and exporting *KUBECONFIG* is not very convenient.
 That is why you can use following entry in *~/.bashrc* file to wrap it in handy *kl* function, "l" goes for load.
 First of all it will set *KUBECONFIG* env variable for you, assuming that you keep your kubeconfigs in *~/.kube/* directory.
-Secondly, it has builtin completion for names there, so selecting correct config is just a metter of consistent naming and few *[TAB]* hits.
+Secondly, it has builtin completion for names there, so selecting correct config is just a matter of consistent naming and few *[TAB]* hits.
 Lastly it will set kubernetes style prompt (kube_ps1) so that you know that you are ready to work with particular cluster/context and namespace.
 You don't like to have it always on due to other custom prompts you might be using like *git* for example.

 {% highlight bash %}
 #~/.bashrc